noah-eldreth/terraform-integrations/README.md

 ```

 ### [Terraform Apply](./terraform-apply)
-The ```noah-eldreth/terraform-integrations/terraform-apply``` action will perform identical logic to the above ```terraform-plan``` action, however as implied it will deploy speculated changes.
+This action will perform identical logic to ```terraform-plan``` action, and in addition to this it will deploy speculated changes.
 In the event of non-terminating failures (such as
 failed sentinel policy checks) runs will be discarded so as to prevent blocking subsequent applies.

 ### Example Usage